wiwaszko-intel/edge-ai-suites/robotics-ai-suite/docs/robotics/dev_guide/tutorials_amr/developer_kit/clearpath-jackal/jackal-wandering.rst

 Make sure that you are logged in as the ``administrator`` user.
 Run the following script, which will start the Wandering Application.
-After a few seconds, the |jackal| robot will start moving and the RTAB-Map SLAM application will create the map.
+After a few seconds, the Jackal robot will start moving and the RTAB-Map SLAM application will create the map.

 .. code-block:: bash